What's inside this article:

 Live blog

-The clone inherits updates to the settings listed above from the original Live blog.
-For example, posts added to the original Live blog are also added to the clone.
+The clone inherits updates to the above settings from the original Live blog.
+All other content is editable and does not need to match the original.

 Loop video